keona1995/CleanDataProject/CodeBook.md

     factor variable ranging consecutively from 1 to 30.
 These represent a random selection of volunteers from the original study with no further disclosure of characteristics.

   * activity
     factor variable indicating the activity that was measured.
-These activities were walking, walking upstairs, walking downstairs, sitting, standing, laying.
+These activities were walking, walking upstairs, walking downstairs, sitting, standing, laying [sic].
 In the final data set these are indicated in abbreviated form as walk, walkup, walkdown, sit, stand, lie.

 The dimensions of the tidy data set are 180 observations of 68 variables.